blthayer/disquip-bot/README.rst

 distribution of choice" unless you would like to.

-Download the Disquip Bot Docker Image
+Download the DisQuip Bot Docker Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have Docker installed, it's time to download the Docker image for Disquip.
+Once you have Docker installed, it's time to download the Docker image for DisQuip.
 Open up your favorite terminal (e.g. Command Prompt on Windows) and enter in the command
 ``docker pull blthayer/disquip-bot:latest``.
-You'll now have a runnable Docker image with all the Disquip Bot prerequisites already installed.
+You'll now have a runnable Docker image with all the DisQuip Bot prerequisites already installed.

 **For Advanced Users**: If you would prefer to build your own Docker image rather than pull a pre-built one, that is of course an option.